tigera-cs/Windstream-Advanced/Advanced Training/1-initial-setup/README.md

 kubectl -n tigera-elasticsearch get secret tigera-secure-es-elastic-user -o go-template='{{.data.elastic | base64decode}}' && echo
 ```

-Similarly to what you did on the previous step, record the passsword so you can retrieve it later for subsequent labs
+Similarly to what you did on the previous step, record the password so you can retrieve it later for subsequent labs

 Now try to access Kibana from the left toolbar in Calico Enterprise as indicated on the figure below.
 This will open a new tab where you must introduce the username (`elastic`) and password retrieved before: